MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ### Give permission to read custom objects and fields

-If the Sales Agent needs to acces custom objects or custom fields configured in Salesforce, you will need to give the Sales Agent explicit permission to read those objects and fields.
-For example, if you configured **Additional fields the agent should know about (recommended)**, the Sales Agent will need to be granted read access to each of those fields on your lead object.
+If the Sales Agent needs to access custom objects or custom fields configured in Salesforce, you'll need to give the Sales Agent explicit permission to read those objects and fields.
+For example, if you configured **Additional fields the agent should know about (recommended)**, the Sales Agent needs to be granted read access to each of those fields on your lead object.

 1. Go to **Users** > **Permission Sets**.
 1. Open the `Sales Agent` permission set created in the previous step.